-With leash-reactivity, the common denominator is a dog who feels trapped while on leash attached to the human.
-That usually points towards a unsure or tense handler.
+With leash-reactivity, the common denominator is a dog who feels trapped while on a leash attached to a human.
+That usually points toward an unsure or tense handler.

-Be aware of Yourself and Energy at all times
+Be aware of Yourself and Your Energy at all times

 - Are you nervous?
 Tense?
 Confident?
 Frustrated?
 What do you feel?